eu-slack/coddie/README.md

               checksum: 1 - weak (default), 2 - normal, 3 - strong

 ### Examples
+---
-    Encrypt foo.txt with defaults settings
+*Encrypt foo.txt with defaults settings*

       coddie foo.txt

-    Decrypt foo.enc
+*Decrypt foo.enc*

       coddie -d foo.txt

-### WARNING
+## WARNING
-    Be sure to remember the settings you use to encrypt a file because without them you're not able to decrypt it back!
+__Be sure to remember the settings you use to encrypt a file because without them you're not able to decrypt it back!__